An Introduction to Power-Only USB Type C Connectors

 While USB Type C connectors are extremely useful in a wide range of scenarios, there are times that dedicated power delivery options are still a practical solution.
 For example, with a hard limit of 100 W, Type C will simply not work in cases where more power is necessary.
 However, the enhanced 240 W limit introduced with USB PD 3.1 opens even more possibilities for Type C power connections.
 In other instances, a different footprint or connector size might be needed due to particular design constraints.
 Ultimately, when a more custom solution is needed, a USB Type C connector could be limited by its standardized footprint, size, and specifications.
 For more information on when other power connectors can still be the best solution, read CUI Devices’ blog on selecting a dc power connector.

 USB Type C connectors and the Power Delivery standard have opened a new way to look at power management and transmission.
 While not the end-all solution, its high-power capabilities and global standardization makes it an excellent option to consider for many different products.
 When only power delivery is needed, CUI Devices’ power-only USB Type C connectors are an intriguing solution for engineers due to their lower cost and simplified design integration.

-CUI Devices currently offers a 60 W power-only USB Type C receptacle with a maximum 3 A current rating and 20 Vdc voltage rating.
+CUI Devices currently offers a horizontal or vertical 60 W power-only USB Type C receptacle with a maximum 3 A current rating and 20 Vdc voltage rating.
 A 100 W power-only USB Type C receptacle is also available that boasts the full 5 A current rating and 20 Vdc voltage rating supported by USB Type C connectors.